 ____________ ______________________________________________________ SPRING 1960: 900 kilograms (2,000 pounds) in orbit.
 FALL 1960: Soft lunar landing by a robot spacecraft.
 SPRING 1961: 2,250 kilograms (5,000 pounds) in orbit.
 SPRING 1962: Robot photo-mapping Moon orbital mission.
 FALL 1962: Two-man orbital spacecraft.
 SPRING 1963: 9,000 kilograms (20,000 pounds) in orbit.
 FALL 1963: Manned Moon orbital mission.
 FALL 1965: Permanent orbital space station with crew of 20.
 SPRING 1967: Three-man lunar landing mission.
 SPRING 1971: 50-man lunar landing expedition & permanent Moonbase. ____________ ______________________________________________________

 The cost of the program was given as $21 billion USD, a big sum now, monstrous then.
-The COLLIER'S space program now seemed to be within reach, if somebody really wanted to pick up the tab.
+The COLLIER'S space program now seemed to be within reach, if somebody wanted to pick up the tab.
+Eisenhower did not.

 While Van Allen was digesting this information, the Navy managed to get a Vanguard satellite into orbit on 17 March 1958.
 The Army's next shot, "Explorer 2", was a failure when the satellite's solid-rocket booster didn't ignite, but there were more where it came from, and "Explorer 3" went into orbit on 26 March 1958.
 Explorer 3 confirmed Van Allen's suspicions that the Earth was encircled by radiation belts.
 He reported this finding at a scientific meeting on 1 May 1958, and the belts became known as the "Van Allen belts" in his honor.
 Sputnik 2 had carried a cosmic ray counter, but the satellite had only passed through the belts on the high part of its orbit, when it was on the other side of the planet from the Soviet Union.
 Van Allen had scored a few scientific points for the American team.